iamspruce/iamspruce.github/_posts/2020-12-19-how-to-create-a-blog-with-mobile-with-jekyll-on-github.md

 ---

 <p class="p-article__lead">
-Hey welcome to the series <b>"How to create a blog on your mobile phone with Jekyll on Github"</b>
+Welcome to the series <b>"How to create a blog on your mobile phone with Jekyll on Github"</b>
 </p>

 <p>